goto-eof/t-bot/README.md

 In eclipses __Run configurations__ add new __Maven Build__ entry that should contain as __Goals__ value **install -P uploadToRaspberryPi**.
 In this way we run the maven profile called __uploadToRaspberryPi__, that will upload, after making a project build, our jar file to the Raspberry PI device.

+**2 - tbot-web and tbot-daemon configuration**

+Dupplicate application.prod.yml, rename it to application.yml and change db configuration.

+Do the same for the tbot-daemon project.

+**3 - Database**

+Create a new schema called tbot.

-**2.1 - Start jar files for manual execution**
+**4.1 - Start jar files for manual execution**

 java -jar "tbot-daemon.jar"

 java -jar "tbot-web.jar"

-**2.2 - Start jar files as services at linux startup**
+**4.2 - Start jar files as services at linux startup**

 Follow [this configuration](https://github.com/AndreiDodu/t-bot/tree/main/tbot/config-samples/linux)

-**3 - tbot-web and tbot-daemon configuration**

-Dupplicate application.prod.yml, rename it to application.yml and change db configuration.

-Do the same for the tbot-daemon project.

-**4 - Database**

-Create a new schema called tbot.

 **5 - Access to the web application and start to configure daemon**